788009/termux-sandbox/README.md

 - **Independent Environments**
   Create multiple sandboxes for different projects or experiments.

+- **Safe Defaults**
+  The sandbox starts minimal and does not modify the host Termux installation unless explicitly invoked.

 - **Root-Aware Userspace**
   Includes a preloadable UID shim to allow Termux packages to operate correctly under real root privileges.

+- **Seamless Networking**
+  Out-of-the-box internet access.
+Automatically configures DNS (`resolv.conf`) and network interfaces, so tools like `pkg`, `pip`, and `git` work immediately without manual host patching.

 - **Host Access**
   - **Safe mode (default):** No access to `/sdcard` or the host Android system.
   - **Unrestricted mode:** Optional flags to map `/sdcard` and `/host_root` for advanced tasks.

-- **Safe Defaults**
-  The sandbox starts minimal and does not modify the host Termux installation unless explicitly invoked.

 - **Duplicate, Export, and Import**
   Allows for easy sandbox duplication, backup (exporting), and environment recovery/sharing (importing), significantly streamlining setup and maintenance.